andrewdavidmackenzie/simpdiscover/README.md

 Please comment or start any you are interested in being implemented.

 PRs are obviously welcome, if accompanied by some doc comments, doc tests or tests.

+# Developers
+Clone/Fork the repo and download then run:
+`cargo build`
+`cargo test`
+`cargo clippy -- -D warnings`

+* Add changed, add doc comments and/or doc tests and tests.
+* Create a PR
+* Github actions will run the same steps as above
+* I will review and merge